openaps/docs/docs/docs/Usage and maintenance/monitoring-OpenAPS.md

 ### Optimize Papertrail use

-To make the most of your Papertrail logs, setting up some of your account settings and filters will help streamline your troubleshooting
+To make the most of your Papertrail logs, setting up some of your account settings and filters will help streamline your troubleshooting.

-##### Account Filters
+#### Account Filters

 Adding filters to your incoming Papertrail logs will help minimize unuseful data (and help keep you below your data caps) and streamline your review of your relevant OpenAPS logs.
 You can go to your Papertrail account's `Settings` and then choose the `Log Destinations`.
 Click on `Log Filters` to go to the screen where you can add specific filters.